 Searching by Google and you'll find many similar questions such as:

-- Is it safe to extend C drive, will it cause data loss?
+- Is it safe to extend C drive partition in Windows 7 computer, will it cause data loss?

 - How to increase C drive space step by step?

 In this article, I'll introduce full solution to extend C drive in Windows 7 32/64 bit with detailed steps.

 1. How to extend C drive in Windows 7 Disk Management